hernaezanthony/hernaezanthony/README.md

 ## 🧑🏻‍💻 About me:

 Hi, I'm Anthony.
-I'm a Software Engineer focusing on Android development based in the Philippines.
-I am passionate about programming and I love participating on hackathons to improve my coding and problem-solving skills.
+I’m an experienced Software Engineer from Philippines who worked on Android applications for various industries such as SaaS, recruitment, social service, construction and mobility.

 ## 🛠 Tools and Technologies: